Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 Financed or Leased Vehicles: Lenders and leasing companies almost always require comprehensive coverage to protect their financial interest.
 If you're making payments on your vehicle, expect this as a non-negotiable requirement until you pay off the loan.
 Failing to maintain required coverage can result in force-placed insurance at much higher rates or even loan default.

-GAP Insurance Requirements: If you carry gap insurance, you'll need comprehensive coverage.
-GAP insurance pays the difference between your vehicle's ACV and your remaining loan balance after a total loss—but only if you have comprehensive and collision coverage in place.
+GAP Insurance Requirements: If you carry gap insurance, you'll need comprehensive coverage in place.
+GAP insurance pays the difference between your vehicle's ACV and your remaining loan balance after a total loss — but only if you have comprehensive and collision coverage active.

 When Comprehensive Makes Financial Sense